The Richmond Promise Scholarship

 Reminder: You complete either the FAFSA OR the Dream Act, not both, depending on your citizenship status.

-6. How do I download my Student Aid Report (SAR) as a pdf?
+6. How do I download my FAFSA Submission Summary FSS or CADAA Student Aid Report as a PDF?

 For download instructions, click here or continue reading below.